apertium/organisation/CLA-optional.md

-Apertium Open Source Contributor License Agreement
+Apertium Free/Open-Source Contributor Licence Agreement

 The following terms are used throughout this agreement:
 - **Apertium** - the legal entity that can be reached via https://apertium.org/ and/or mail@apertium.org